This is a classic pattern. One still in use today. It induces a set of leads and prospects to take action to buy. Image by: The Literary Digest

 It' partly art, but it's also knowing how to integrate the four elements that define the format.
 If you really understand these elements, you can generate both leads and revenues.

-Module 3: Crafting eMails that are Opened, Get Read and Motivate
+Module 3: Crafting eMails that Get Opened, Get Read and Impact

 One of the biggest complaints business people have about college graduates are, "They just can't write."
 OK.
 Sure.
 Some don't know grammar and others forget to use a spell checker.